Identity Guard ID Theft Protection Review

 How Much Does Identity Guard Cost?

 Besides individual plans, Identity Guard offers family plans, which covers up to five adult individuals and an unlimited number of children.
-Prices for family plans range from $14.99 to $39.99 if paid monthly, but again, discounts are available for annual plans.
-Family plans can cost as low as $12.50 to $33.33 per month if paid yearly.
+Prices for family plans range from $14.99 to $39.99 if paid monthly, but again, discounts are available for first-year plans, as low as $12.50 to $33.33 per month if the year is paid upfront.

 FYI: Identity Guard’s identity protection for minor members of family plans isn’t as comprehensive as its protection for adults.
 That’s why we strongly recommend teaching them five basic but crucial digital safety habits for teens.
 Identity protection starts at home, and with our help, the younger generation will learn how to best protect themselves from online dangers and identity theft.